Crime Reporting (Clery Act)

 The Annual Report:

-The Guide to Campus Safety is a comprehensive report which is compiled, published, and distributed annually in compliance with the federal Clery Act.
-The report is distributed to all members of the campus community and is available to potential students and employees upon request.
-It is also available online at the Campus Safety Department website.
+The Annual Fire, Safety and Security report is a comprehensive report which is compiled, published, and distributed annually in compliance with the federal Clery Act.
+A printed copy is available upon request.

 Special Alerts/Timely Warnings: